player1028/risk_calc/README.md

 # Trading risk calculator

-Project created in python Qt.
+Project created in python Tkinter.
 Traders can use this app to evaluate risk to trade.